janverschelde/PHCpack/src/Python/PHCpy/doc/source/index.rst

    == err :  3.034E-16 = rco :  2.761E-01 = res :  5.974E-16 =
    >>>

-The example session continues in the description of the module phcsols.
+The example session continues in the description of the module solutions.

 The documentation strings of the functions that return the polynomials of the example systems as strings of characters